pyrated/vim-anywhere/readme.md

 $ gconftool -t str --set /desktop/gnone/keybindings/vim-anywhere/binding <custom binding>
 ```

-#### Previous Files
+## Previous Files

 vim-anywhere creates a temporary file in `/tmp/vim-anywhere` when
 invoked.
-This file sticks around until you restart your system.
+These files stick around until you restart your system.

 You can list all of your recent files with: